port-labs/port-docs/docs/tutorials/blueprint-basics.md

 }
 ```

-We will explore Mirror Properties further in a dedicated section, but for now just know that any edits to a blueprint should leave the objects that have `.$identifier` in their path property intact
+You can refer to the [Mirror Properties](../platform-overview/port-components/mirror-properties.md) page for more information, but for now just know that any edits to a blueprint should leave the objects that have `.$identifier` in their path property intact

 :::